 NewTek strongly recommends that you backup your system before you install LightWave 3D.

 Download and install the most recent version of LightWave for which you have a license here: https://www.lightwave3d.com/account/.
 If you don’t already have an account you can download the trial version found here: https://www.lightwave3d.com/try_lightwave/ and then create one.

 After accepting the EULA, you will be asked what type of installation you wish to perform.
 Choose the Render node entry if this installation is intended exclusively for rendering, rather than creating LightWave assets.

-LightWave asks whether you wish to install Python Site Packages, leave them checked unless you have a specific reason to not want them, since they will be expected by third party Python scripts.
+LightWave asks whether you wish to install Python Site Packages, leave them checked unless you have a specific reason to not want them since they will be expected by third-party Python scripts.
 If you say no to configuring Advanced Options for the NRC Service, you will be asked to provide a name for network rendering for your machine.
 The advanced options for the Network Render Controller start with the choice between an explicitly-launched Dock application or a System Service (or daemon) that runs at startup.
-Next you are asked how you'd like your diagnostics output, and the question after pertains to how your machine will be referred to for network rendering.
+Next, you are asked how you'd like your diagnostics output, and the question after pertains to how your machine will be referred to for network rendering.
 Lastly, there is a question referring to UNC mapping for network drive use.
-After these questions are answered or ignored, installation will commence.
+After these questions are answered or ignored, the installation will commence.

 A symbolic link to the LightWave configuration files will be created in the Documents folder to allow easy access for licensing and clearing configs.

 LightWave has a long and rich history and many plugins from that history.
 If you find yourself needing a legacy plugin for resurrecting an old project or similar, you will find a file called legacy.zip in the support\plugins folder.